 3. Go line by line looking at any poetic elements that occur or state why the poet used a specific word.
 Is there a double entendre?
 Talk about why the author may have used that particular language.
 If there is a change in rhythm, talk about it.
 Why did the author change the rhythm?

 You may wish to structure your writing based on the stanzas.
 For example, for every new stanza create a new paragraph in your writing about that stanza.

 4. At new stanzas, talk about why there is a new stanza.
 Is it changing the subject?
 Is it changing the pace?
-Is it separating the plot?
+How about separating the plot?

 5. Once you are finished going through every line and stanza, you should talk about the overall meaning of the poem.
 What was the purpose of the writing?
 What meaning did the author have when he wrote the poem?
-What other ways may this poem be interpreted?
+Are there other ways may this poem be interpreted?

 6. Write your conclusion.
 This may include such things as restating the introduction or giving your own opinion about the writing.

 There you have it.
-I hope that this outline will help you write your own explication.
+I hope this outline will help you write your own poetry explication.
 However, if you are writing for a class, be sure to ask the teacher what they expect from your analysis.
-Sometimes you will have to do more and sometimes much less.
+Sometimes you will have to do more and sometimes even much less.